-The Center for Behavioral Health and Justice envisions communities in which research, data, and best practices are used by multiple stakeholders to enhance the optimal well-being of individuals with mental illness and/or substance use disorders who come in contact with the criminal/legal system.
+The Center for Behavioral Health and Justice envisions communities in which research, data, and best practices are used by multiple collaborators to enhance the optimal well-being of individuals with mental illness and/or substance use disorders who come in contact with the criminal/legal system.

 As facilitators of community change, our mission is to ensure that individuals with mental health and/or substance use disorders are treated with dignity, respect, and justice and that they receive needed services.